Meetings and Events

 There is also a “sub-group” of carvers who hold an additional monthly gathering with “hands-on” sessions focusing on carving techniques, sharpening, design, and painting.

-Upcoming Events Sponsored by Other Organizations
+Events Sponsored by Other Organizations